gesellix/health-exporter/README.md

 ## Example

-The following example config should result in the metrics shown below:
+The following example config would result in the metrics shown below:

 Config: